Table of contents

 The controller-controller terms that we offer for the Ads products listed above are available here.
 We have published additional information on our Help Center to address common questions: Ad Manager, AdSense, and AdMob.

 The EU GDPR requires companies to meet certain conditions before transferring personal data outside the EEA and CH, and the UK GDPR requires the same before transferring personal data outside the UK.
-To comply with this requirement, Google relies on Standard Contractual Clauses for relevant data transfers in our Ads and measurement products.
-Standard Contractual Clauses are also offered as a transfer mechanism by Google Cloud.
+Further information on Google’s approach to data transfers can be found here.

 Terms & policies: